mcapace/Domeo/docs/SUBSCRIPTION_PAGE.md

 ### Verified Functionality
 - ✅ Page loads correctly at `/subscription`
+- ✅ No navigation conflicts or overlapping elements
 - ✅ Domeo logo displays and links to homepage
 - ✅ Back to App link navigates to dashboard
 - ✅ Plan selection works with visual feedback